industrial-edge/jenkins-cicd/docs/pipeline.md

 1) Create account and private repository in docker hub.
 2) Copy [docker](../src/docker) folder from this repository to your device.
-3) Download IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the file to [dockerfile](../src/docker/dockerfile) folder.
+3) Download IECTL file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads), unzip and copy that file to [dockerfile](../src/docker/dockerfile) folder.
 4) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repository using these commands